Beakerboy/Coveralls-Visualizer/README.md

 Download the project files with git.

-Place a copy of a coveralls-upload.json file in your webroot to visualize the coverage.
+Place a copy of a coveralls-upload.json file in the project root.
+Configure your web server to use this directory as webroot to visualize the coverage.